 - Software development

 - Cloud Services

-Fixed-price projects are our favorite.
-But, depending on your needs, our services could be realized in accordance with one of the following cooperation models:
+Fixed-price projects suit us best, but our services can be realized also on the basis of the following cooperation models:

 Time and material

 Clients rate our comprehensive approach to project implementation and business consulting very well.
 This is one of the main reasons we are considered by Clutch as a leading eCommerce Software House in Poland.